 Another interesting feature is developing color reversal film in a chemical solution intended for negative film processing, also known as cross-processing or simply x-process.

-In this case, colors you will get are hard to predict, as it is influenced by a lot of factors: the type of film, its release date, the type of chemicals and the freshness of solutions.
-I shot a lot of films especially for cross processing and every time I ended up with completely unexpected, almost “explosive” colors.
+In this case, the colours you will get are hard to predict, as it is influenced by a lot of factors: the type of film, its release date, the type of chemicals, and the freshness of solutions.
+I shot a lot of films, especially for cross-processing, and every time I ended up with completely unexpected, almost “explosive” colors.

 These processes are at least worth a try!
 I guarantee you that you will become obsessed with it.